Travel guide post COVID-19

 While travelling on a flight: Always wear a mask and use gloves.
 It is advisable to make use of a PPE kit even if it is not mandatory.

-Travel Insurance: The insurance should necessarily cover emergency medical air evacuation, even if it is not mandatory on visa.
-This should be
+Travel insurance: The insurance should necessarily cover emergency medical air evacuation, even if it is not mandatory on visa.
+This should be an absolute priority.

 Must-haves in your backpack